 The collection dates back to Philip the Bold and was continued by his successors, John the Fearless and Philip the Good.
 At the time of Charles the Bold’s death, the collection already contained as many as 950 volumes, of which around 270 are held in the Manuscripts Department in Brussels while another 120 can be found elsewhere in Europe.

-A new museum on this collection is due to open in 2019.
+A new museum on this collection will open in May 2020.

 The Royal Library of the Low Countries

 After Charles’ death, the Librije (library) of Burgundy, as part of the Burgundy estate, passed on to Mary of Burgundy, Philip the Handsome, Charles V and then to Philip II, who founded the Royal Library of the Low Countries on 12 April 1559.
 In fact, this library may be considered the direct predecessor to the present Royal Library of Belgium.
 When French troops occupied Brussels in 1748, they transferred around half the collection to Paris, though most of these volumes were returned in 1770.

 Dissolution of the monasteries during the reign of Joseph II

 In 1773, with the suppression of the Jesuits, the collections’ acquisitions grew significantly.
 Dozens of codices collected in the region by the Jesuits ended up in the Library.
 A few years later, Emperor Joseph II disbanded other monasteries of contemplative orders while manuscripts from monasteries and abbeys in Brabant (Gembloux, Rooklooster, Sint-Maartensdal …) were also acquired by the Library.

 Confiscation during the French Revolution